GrandZhuo/GrandVim/.vim/bundle/YouCompleteMe/README.md

 **NOTE:** Causes re-parsing of the current translation unit.

-Supported in filetypes: `c, cpp, objc, objcpp, cs, java`
+Supported in filetypes: `c, cpp, objc, objcpp, cuda, cs, java, javascript, typescript`

 #### The `RefactorRename <new name>` subcommand